Therapeutic Boarding Schools Helping Montana Families

-Asheville Academy is a top therapeutic boarding school that offers accredited academics for students who have struggled in traditional school settings.
-Recognized by the State of North Carolina as a certified non-public school, we offer small learning environments to meet each student’s abilities, study habits, and motivations.
+Asheville Academy, a leading therapeutic boarding school, provides accredited academics to students who may have struggled in traditional school settings.
+We offer a small learning environment to meet each student’s abilities, study habits, and motivations and are recognized by the State of North Carolina as a certified non-public school.
 With a small class size, we give each girl more specialized assistance and lesson plans.
 Our positive and supportive environment allows girls to achieve academic success based on personalized learning approaches.

-Asheville Academy is a therapeutic boarding school certified by the Commissions on Accreditation of Rehabilitation Facilities (CARF) and provides the top level of therapeutic care for Montana girls and their families.
+Certified by the Commissions on Accreditation of Rehabilitation Facilities (CARF), Asheville Academy’s therapeutic boarding school provides the top level of therapeutic care for Montana girls and their families.
 Our program focuses on helping young Montana girls ages 10-14 who are struggling with depression, anxiety, grief, defiance, or underperformance.

 Our Therapeutic Approach

-Asheville Academy for Girls has helped hundreds of families and their daughters achieve lasting change and success.
+Asheville Academy has helped families from all over the country achieve lasting change and success.
 Our multidisciplinary approach includes dynamic therapeutic techniques such as Equine Therapy, DBT, and Group Therapy.
 Montana girls are a part of a comfortable and nurturing home-like community with multiple therapeutic facilities on our campus.
 Girls learn new ways to interact with peers, adults, and their families in our safe and comfortable setting.
-For more information about how Asheville Academy for Girls helps families from Montana, call 800.264.8709.
+To learn more about our beautiful North Carolina campus and the support we provide, call 800.264.8709!